Menu Close

 Architectural Drafting

-Develop a floor plan, exterior and interior elevations, wall section, and schedules to present to a residential client.
-Students will need to bring:
+2026 Scope of Contest: To develop a floor plan, exterior and interior elevations, wall section, and schedules to present to a residential client.
+Students will need to bring computer, power cord, pencils, sketch pad, architect scale, and Revit, AutoCad, or Sketch up

 Team Size: limit 4 students per school